FrederickAlmeida/FrederickAlmeida/README.md

-### Hey there 👋
-Hi, my name is Frederick Almeida!
-I'm currently Undergraduate Student in Computer Science at Cin-UFPE.
-Welcome!
+# Hello!
+Welcome to my GitHub profile.
+## My name is Frederick!

+I'm a Computer Science Undergraduate at Cin-UFPE.
+I'm interested and studying Machine learning and Deep Learning, the area I've always been fascinated about, even before starting my graduation.
+I love solving mathematical and programming problems, and learning new technologies!

+Tools and Technologies

+<i class="devicon-java-plain colored"></i> <i class="devicon-python-plain colored"></i>

 <!--
 **FrederickAlmeida/FrederickAlmeida** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.